 Find Reliable Information with AI

-AI-driven tools, like ChatGPT and AI-enhanced search engines, are transforming how we find information.
+AI-driven tools, such as ChatGPT and AI-enhanced search engines, are revolutionising the way we find information.
 Here’s how they can assist in uncovering reliable content:

 Enhanced Search Filters: AI-driven search engines offer advanced filtering options prioritising authoritative sources and more recent information.
 By asking a search engine AI to filter for peer-reviewed, verified, or high-authority sites, you can access credible sources that meet rigorous standards quickly.